Igneous Rocks Composition (Ultramafic, Mafic, Intermediate and Felsic)

 Classify Igneous Rocks Into (Ultramafic, Mafic, Intermediate and Felsic)

-Mafic igneous rocks are a group of rocks characterized by their dark color, high magnesium and iron content, and dominance of specific silicate minerals.
+Mafic rocks contain approximately 45% to 52% silica and are characterized by a dark color, high magnesium and iron content, and dominance of specific silicate minerals.

 Mafic igneous Rocks composed mostly of pyroxene, calcium-rich plagioclase, and minor amounts of olivine make up the mafic family of igneous rocks.
 The mafic magmas are somewhat more viscous than the ultramafic magmas, but they are still fairly fluid.